erhopf/camp2019/pages/setup.md

 ## Clone the project from GitHub

+This repository is a skeleton for the project.
+The Python files are empty -- we'll be adding code throughout this tutorial.
+However, the `index.html` and `main.js` are ready for you from the start.

 1. Open command line (Windows) or terminal (macOS/Linux).
 In your home directory, clone the project from GitHub:
    ```
    git clone https://github.com/erhopf/camp2019.git